everettsmith928/fs-journal/notes/05-javascript.md

 truthy falsy = numbers can behave as a true or false. you can use 0 in place of false;
-you can use any numver in place of true;
+you can use any number in place of true;

 an empty string '' will return as false anything in ' ' string will return as true